Orbital Express: Program management and contractors

-The Orbital Express program was managed by the Tactical Technology Office (TTO), one of the six technical offices in DARPA.
+The Orbital Express program was managed by the DARPA Tactical Technology Office (TTO).

-TTO programs included both "Aerospace Systems" such as Orbital Express, and "Tactical Multipliers" such as the "Magneto Hydrodynamic Explosive Munition (MAHEM) program".

-ASTRO was developed by Boeing Integrated Defense Systems, which included the Orbital Express Demonstration Manipulator System (OEDMS) developed by MacDonald, Dettwiler and Associates, and NEXTSat was developed by Ball Aerospace & Technologies Corp.
+The servicing satellite, ASTRO was developed by Boeing Integrated Defense Systems, which included the Orbital Express Demonstration Manipulator System (OEDMS) developed by MacDonald, Dettwiler and Associates.
+NEXTSat was developed by Ball Aerospace & Technologies Corp.

 NASA's involvement was through the Automated Systems and Automated Rendezvous and Docking Division of the Engineering Directorate at MSFC.
 The MSFC Engineering Directorate also managed the Advanced Video Guidance System (AVGS) for Orbital Express project.

 The refueling mechanism was designed, developed and produced by VACCO Industries.
 The docking mechanism, as well as the launch adapter, were designed, developed and produced by Sierra Nevada Corporation (SNC) Space Systems.

 Goals

-The project hoped to demonstrate several satellite servicing operations and technologies including rendezvous, proximity operations and station keeping, capture, docking, fluid transfer (specifically, hydrazine on this mission), and ORU (Orbit Replaceable Unit) transfer.
+The project hoped to demonstrate several satellite servicing operations and technologies including rendezvous, proximity operations and station keeping, capture, docking, fluid transfer (specifically, hydrazine on this mission), and Orbit Replaceable Unit (ORU) transfer.
 A prime military mission would be to refuel reconnaissance satellites so they can improve coverage, increase surprise and be more survivable.

 The fluid (fuel) and ORU (battery) transfers were completed successfully at the lowest levels of spacecraft autonomy.
 Subsequent transfers over a three-month period were intended to demonstrate greater autonomy.